plgd-dev/doc/content/en/device-provisioning-service/onboarding-device.md

   }
 ```

-After that, the device provisioning client will provision configuration from the device provision service and onboard the device to the hub.
+After that, the device provisioning client will provision configuration, ACLs and cloud configuration from the DPS and onboard the device to the plgd hub.

-### Setup DPS trust anchor to the device
+## Setup DPS trust anchor to the device

 The device by default verifies the endpoint certificate by the installed trust anchors using the C-API `oc_pki_add_trust_anchor` or by provisioning the certificate through the onboarding tool.
 To set up trust anchors, change operation mode from normal to provisioning, update the credential resource, and then return to the normal operation mode.